Doxycycline Dosage Calculator for Cats

-Calculate the appropriate doxycycline dosage for cats based on weight, condition, and medication concentration.
-This calculator helps ensure safe and effective antibiotic treatment for feline patients.
+Calculate the appropriate doxycycline dosage for cats based on weight, condition severity, and medication form.
+This tool helps ensure accurate dosing for effective treatment while minimizing side effects.

 How to Use This Calculator

-4. Select how often you plan to administer the medication (once or twice daily).
+5. Select how often you'll administer the medication

 Formula Used

-Dosage (mg) = Cat Weight (kg) × Dosage Rate (mg/kg) × Severity Multiplier
+Dosage per Administration (mg) = Cat Weight (kg) × Dosage Rate (mg/kg)

 Where: